Is a callus just a callus?

 We take many steps throughout the day, each step causing pressure to the foot.
 The skin response to this pressure is a thicker shield (the callus).

-Left untreated the callus continues to exert pressure to the inside of the foot.
+Left untreated the callus continues to exert pressure on the inside of the foot.
 The bone that is usually underneath most calluses traps the soft tissue and prevents blood and oxygen from flowing, which ends up killing the skin which then causes a wound or "ulcer” to develop.

 This open hole then allows bacteria to enter the foot causing infection or WORSE!